ZettaIO/cachet-client/docs/guide/install.rst

    tox -e py36  # tests only
    tox -e pep8  # for pep8 run only

-   # Running tests wity pytest also works, but this works poorly in combination
+   # Running tests with pytest also works, but this works poorly in combination
-   # with enviroment variables for the live test script (tox separates enviroments)
+   # with environment variables for the live test script (tox separates environments)
    pytest tests/

 Testing with real Cachet service
 --------------------------------

-Do not run this script againt a system in production.
+Do not run this script against a system in production.
 This is only for a test service.
 Cachet can easily be set up locally with docker: https://github.com/CachetHQ/Docker